vinceskahan/v5wiki/WeatherCloud.md

-### WeatherCloud

-Weathercloud is a real-time weather social network formed by observers from around the world.
+WeatherCloud is a real-time weather social network formed by observers from around the world.
 Weathercloud is free and open to anyone.

 This is an extension to weewx that uploads weather data to WeatherCloud.